 Neighbourhoods in Spain

 Barcelona's population amounts to more than 1,6 million inhabitants, including thousands of foreign residents and non-residents.
 Barcelona is divided into ten districts, namely Ciutat Vella, Eixample, Sants-Montjuïc, Les Corts, Sarria, Gràcia, Horta, El Nou Barris, Sant Andreu and Sant Martí.
-These districts are in turn divided into several districts, including residential, industrial and commercial zones.
+These districts are in turn divided into several barrios (quarters), including residential, industrial and commercial zones.

-Barcelona's most popular neighborhoods are Ciutat Vella, L'Eixample, Sants-Montjuïc, Les Corts, Sarrià, Gràcia, Horta, El Nou Barris, Sant Andreu, Sant Martí, etc. Barrio de Barcelonata, which is not far from downtown, is mainly as a tourist and residential area.
-You are likely to find cheaper housing, as well as several facilities and essential services in Barcelona Sants.
+Barcelona's most popular barrios are El Born, Gràcia, L'Eixample, Ciutat Vella, as well as Poblenou, Sant Antoni and Poblesec near Montjuïc.
+The barrio de Barceloneta right by the beach and close to downtown, is a very touristy but also residential area.
+You are likely to find cheaper housing a little further away from the city centre such as Barcelona Sants.
 Eixample, for its part, hosts the city's best shops, restaurants, bars and pubs, among others.